FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Background

-where $\sigma^2$ is a variance hyperparameter and $\ell$ a lengthscale hyperparameter.
+Other popular choices of kernel include the squared exponential kernel $k(t, t') = \sigma^2_\sfff \exp(|t - t'|^2/\ell)$ which specifies a smooth correlation, or the cosine kernel $k(t, t') = \sigma^2_\sfff \cos(|t-t'|/\ell)$ which specifies a periodic correlation~\cite[Chapter 4]{rasmussen2005gaussian}.
 More broadly, kernels (and hence GPs) can also be defined over multidimensional inputs, for example by substituting $|t - t'|$ by the Euclidean distance between input vectors.
-When each dimension has a different lengthscale hyperparameter, the kernel is referred to as an automatic relevance determination kernel~\cite[Chapter 5.1]{rasmussen2005gaussian}.
+When each dimension has a different lengthscale parameter, the kernel is referred to as an anisotropic, or automatic relevance determination, kernel~\cite[Chapter 5.1]{rasmussen2005gaussian}.